 July 4th Midnight Parade: The small but hopping city of Gatlinburg lays claim to having the first July 4th Parade in the nation.
 The city's downtown fills with 100,000 parade goers and honors veterans and other heroes.
 Additional participants include the 572nd U.S. Air Force Band, and members of the U.S. Army, U.S. Navy, U.S. Marines, U.S. Air Force and more.
 Guests can also watch the River Raft Regatta before the fireworks show display.
 The fireworks show was ranked a top 20 event by the Southeast Tourism Society, adding even more accolades for this popular mountain destination.

-Addison Kaboom Town!® 2015: This lively Dallas suburb notes Kaboom Town as the city's most explosive party of the year.
+Addison Kaboom Town!®: This lively Dallas suburb notes Kaboom Town as the city's most explosive party of the year.
 This July 4th celebration includes fireworks synced to music, food, family-friendly activities and the Addison Airport Show.
-The show features the Cavanaugh Historic Warbird Flyover and air stunts by pilots Dan Buchanan and Bill Leff.
+The show features the Cavanaugh Historic Warbird Flyover and air stunts by a variety of pilots.
 Many restaurants also host watching parties complete with outdoor seating and special menus.
 Addison, one of the most popular destinations in the Dallas area, also offers more than 170 restaurants and abundant shopping and entertainment all within less than five square miles.